WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

  * [Six Principles for Self-Sovereign Biometrics](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018/blob/master/draft-documents/Biometrics.md)
  * [Remove biometric templates from DID spec elements #62](https://github.com/w3c-ccg/did-spec/issues/62)

+## Other Public Key Infrastructure (PGP, SSH, etc.)

+Many existing applications and services that today depend on Public-key cryptography for authentication could be modified to use DIDs as identifiers, and to use DID resolution for retrieving a DID's associated public key, instead of registering public keys as identifiers directly, e.g.:

+ * An e-mail may be signed using MIME Security and OpenPGP formats, but using key material associated with DIDs, instead of static public keys that are exchanged in advance.
+ * An SSH server may rely on a list of DIDs in a `~/.ssh/authorized_dids` file instead of relying on a list of public keys in the traditional `~/.ssh/authorized_keys` file.

 ## WebAuthn

 WebAuthn is a specification for a JavaScript API that enables FIDO Authentication in the browser.
 The architecture resembles **DID Auth Architecture 6** in this paper.